IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I believe with <a href="https://en.wikipedia.org/wiki/Arthur_Schopenhauer" target="_blank">Schopenhauer</a>: ***We can do what we wish, but we can only wish what we must***.
 Practically, I am, nevertheless, compelled to act as if freedom of the will existed.
 If I wish to live in a civilized community, I must act as if man is a responsible being.
 I know that philosophically a murderer is not responsible for his crime; nevertheless, I must protect myself from unpleasant contacts.
 I may consider him guiltless, but I prefer not to take tea with him.”

->“I cannot imagine a God who rewards and punishes the objects of his creation, whose purposes are modeled after our own — a God, in short, who is but a reflection of human frailty.
-Neither can I believe that the individual survives the death of his body, although feeble souls harbor such thoughts through **fear or ridiculous egotisms**.”
+>“I cannot imagine a God who rewards and punishes the objects of his creation, whose purposes are modelled after our own — a God, in short, who is but a reflection of human frailty.
+Neither can I believe that the individual survives the death of his body, although feeble souls harbour such thoughts through **fear or ridiculous egotisms**.”

 ― <a href="https://en.wikipedia.org/wiki/Albert_Einstein" target="_blank">Albert Einstein</a>